-Annex:
+ANNEX:

 - 1. Icebreakers

 - 2. Assessment tool

 - 3. Visual Analogy

 - 4. Games

-- 5. Organizadores gráficos

 Welcome to this journey!

 Welcome to this series of educational materials specially designed to promote and develop metacognitive (intellectual and socio-emotional) skills through a thinking and understanding approach for students in the 1st year of Compulsory Secondary Education within the framework of the Programme for the Improvement of Educational Success in the Community of Castilla y León.